VLikhanov/fax-rest-apis/README.md

 ### `/latest/` Directory

 #### Purpose
-- Contains the current, active versions of all APIs.
+- Contains the current, active versions of all Retarus Cloud Fax APIs.

 #### Redocly Integration
-- Individual `openapi/` subdirectories are watched by **Redocly** for documentation generation.
+- Individual `openapi/` subdirectories are watched by **Redocly** for API documentation generation (see https://developers.retarus.com/).

 #### Content
-- Each API has its own subdirectory with **OpenAPI 3.x** specifications and additional content.
+- Each API has its own subdirectory with **OpenAPI 3.x** specifications and additional content (e.g., `CHANGELOG.md`).

 #### Format
 - **OpenAPI 3.x only** — no Swagger 2.x files.